 One example, is the case of a buyer who couldn’t get a loan because the electrical wiring had not been properly permitted and wasn’t up to code.
 Locations agents can help you avoid potential headaches like this or find a solution.

-There is no "one size fits all" marketing plan that's guaranteed to work on every transaction.
-In order to craft a strategy that works for your home, do your research, be realistic, and listen to the expert advice of your agent.
+There is no "one-size-fits-all" marketing plan that's guaranteed to work on every transaction.
+Your Locations agent help you to craft a strategy that works for your home.